Things to Do in Phuket in 48 hours

 Visiting Pat’s home and learning to cook Thai food was one of our Phuket highlights.

-Pat’s home cooking school first opened in 1996 in Phuket Town and has since been featured in many print media publications and TV programs.
+Pat’s home Thai cooking school first opened in 1996 in Phuket Town and has since been featured in many print media publications and TV programs.

-Our experience began in the local market gathering the supplies for the food we were soon to prepare.
-We had a lesson in the various uses of vegetables and herbs in Thai cooking as we walked through, picking up each new one to smell and feel their textures.
+We had a lesson in the various uses of vegetables and herbs in Thai cooking as we walked through, picking up each new one to smell and feel the textures.

 a variety of vegetables